SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    The remainder operator (``%``) is also known as a :newTerm:`modulo operator` in other languages.
-   However, its behavior in Swift for negative numbers means that it is, strictly speaking, a remainder rather than a modulo operation.
+   However, its behavior in Swift for negative numbers means that, strictly speaking, it's a remainder rather than a modulo operation.

 .. assertion:: percentOperatorIsRemainderNotModulo